YolbarsZiya1997/YolbarsZiya1997/README.md

 ### Hi there 👋, my name is Ziya
 #### Programming and Fun
 I'am Ziya from Ürümchİ.
-I am a physics undergrad interested in physics, programming, and building beautiful websites.
-You can check out my Twitter at @AlimZiya

-Skills: Data-analysis / C++ / Python

-- 🔭 I’m currently working on this page.

-### Hi there 👋, my name is Ziya
-I'am Ziya from Ürümchİ.
 I am a physics undergrad interested in physics, programming and building beautiful websites.

 Skills: Data-Analysis / 🐍Python / 𝛻Physics